chayoungrock/weather/README.md

-Sunshine Weather App
+My Weather App
 ===================================

-Synchronizes weather information from SKP Weather API on Android Phones and Tablets based on Udacity the android weather app.
+Synchronizes weather information from SKP Weather API on Android Phones and Tablets.
+This project is derived from Udacity the android weather app.

 Pre-requisites
 --------------